TomNisbet/nqsap/docs/_docs/wrapup-40-build-history.md

 machine, so the existing instructions we reorganized and many new instructions and address modes were added to implement much of the 6502 instruction set.

-## Dec 2020 - Shift register
+## Dec 2020 - Shift Register

 [![Shift Register](../../assets/images/shift-register-build.jpg "shift register"){:width="400px"}](../../assets/images/shift-register-build.jpg)

-The initial build used ALU A register that also served as the user-accessible accumulator.
+The early NQSAP builds used ALU A register that also served as the user-accessible accumulator.
 This was implemented with a pair of 74LS173 4-bit registers.
 These were replaced with a pair of 74LS194 4-bit universal shift registers.
 Due to the pin layout, the chips were almost a drop-in replacement, although they needed to be mounted facing the opposite way as the previous chips.

 Because the shift registers have a direct parallel load capability, they can be used as general-purpose registers.
 The addition of the shift features allowed for new shift and